rschristopher/ischristtrue.com/src/ancient-views/creation.md

 > Fr.
 Seraphim writes that a vague understanding of the future age of blessedness, leaving men open to chiliastic theories of a “paradise on earth,” is due in large part to a poor understanding of the origin of man and the universe.

+> St. Basil the Great writes: “Those who do not admit the common meaning of the Scriptures … have attempted by false arguments and allegorical interpretations to bestow on the Scripture a dignity of their own imagining.
+But theirs is the attitude of one who considers himself wiser than the revelations of the Spirit and introduces his own ideas in pretense of an explanation.
+Therefore, let it be understood as it has been written.”